 At least seven weeks before the QRG visit, the unit must email the finalised SAR and appendices to the QSU.
 All unit staff must have access to the final report and appendices.
 This can be achieved by placing the material in a location that is accessible only to the unit, such as SharePoint or a shared drive.
-The head of unit must provide the governance body with a copy of the SAR for information.
+The head of unit must provide the governance body (i.e., the UniJobs Board of Directors) with a copy of the SAR for information.

 Six weeks before the review visit, the QSU sends the SAR and appendices to each member of the QRG.
 Before the material is sent out, the Director of Quality (or a nominee acceptable to the unit under review) reads the SAR to check for factual errors or the presence of statements that might be considered ambiguous, potentially biased or potentially misleading.
-Any concerns identified will be passed on in writing by the Director of Quality
+Any concerns identified will be passed on in writing by the Director of Quality (or his nominee) to both the unit's quality team and the QRG for their consideration in an evidence-based manner during the site visit.